The Cyberattacks That Never Happened: Five Fake Breaches Devised By Cybercriminals

 The Way Forward

-Cyber threat actors increasingly use narrative attacks created by disinformation to reduce confidence in their targets—often large corporations and public organizations—posing a significant challenge to digital security and trust.
+Cyber threat actors increasingly use narrative attacks created to reduce confidence in their targets—often large corporations and public organizations—posing a significant challenge to digital security and trust.
 Cybercriminals claim responsibility for breaches they did not commit or exaggerate their severity, prompting companies to launch investigations to confirm or deny the validity of these adverse claims.

 While the breach allegations cited in each case study lacked veracity, some investigations lasted several days, allowing the claims to quickly migrate to social media where the reputational and financial damage and loss of trust were immediate in Sony’s case.
 Such incidents can constitute an additional layer of vulnerability when entities involved have a history of successful cyberattacks.